xamotex1000/xamotex1000/README.md

 - 🎓 Currently in high school, doing highschool things.
 - 💻 Interested in software engineering and I like to try different programming languages and technologies.
-- 🌱 Currently delving into C# to broaden my skillset.

 ### Experience